astrohart/MFR/MFR.Settings.Configuration.Serializers/README.md

 ##### Summary

-Loads the configuration data from the file on the disk that has the specified `pathname`.
+Loads the config data from the file on the disk that has the specified `pathname`.

 ##### Returns